networkProgrammingDevStock/CiscoAciSolarwindsEqualizer/README.md

 2- CONFIGURED mode: this 'configured' word means that an interface has deployed EPG, also, port-channel interfaces.
 The reason behind the inclusion of port-channels, although you can not obtain deployed epg information of port-channels, we all know a port-channel was not configured automatically, You can get all of unmonitored configured interfaces of Fabric in Solarwinds in a way:

    change to directory with 'cd CiscoAciSolarwindsEqualizer'

-    to run Equalizer in 'up' mode,
+   to run Equalizer in 'configured' mode,

 python ACI_Scanner.py --ip_aci IP_ADDRESS_OF_YOUR_ACI --username_aci YourACI_Username --password_aci YourACI_Password --ip_solar IP_ADDRESS_OF_YOUR_SOLARWINDS --username_solar YourSOLARWINDS_Username --password_solar YourSOLARWINDS_Password --mode configured

    after running that you will outputs like:

 Libraries are imported